 Developing a system to reduce internal stress

-- A daily planner sheet – this is where you time block the activities and appointments you need to do on a certain day.
-It’s also a great place to keep your chore list, your water intake, your dinner menu, etc. I’m a big proponent of life planners and I’ve got several daily planner sheets available to email subscribers in the resource library.
+3 – A daily planning sheet – this is where you time block the activities and appointments you need to do on a certain day.
+It’s also a great place to keep your chore list, your water intake, your dinner menu, etc. I’m a big proponent of life planners.
+If used right, they become like your second brain.

-Reduce internal stress by focusing on the joyful things
+Reduce stress by focusing on things that bring you joy

 While step one will help with some of the mental overload, there is always a certain amount of internal stress and worry that we’ll experience.
 The trick, then, becomes in managing that stress in positive ways that are healthy for us.